sschipke-conga/allShade/README.md

         "queen_id": 1,
         "winner": false,
         "miss_congeniality": false,
-        "quote": "Would you fuck me?
-I'd fuck me.", "season": 1,
+        "quote": "Would you do me?
+I'd do me.", "season": 1,
         "season_id": 1,
         "created_at": "2019-11-21T20:20:24.538Z",